Indira, oriental inspiration

 Indira, inspiración oriental

-This time, thanks to high-definition digital printing, we have managed to reproduce the colors and delicacy of the embroidery, as you can see in this detail of some curtains from the Indira collection.
+On this occasion, thanks to high-definition digital printing, we have managed to reproduce the colors and delicacy of the embroidery, as you can see in this detail of some curtains from the Indira collection.

 Cushions and curtains, a very versatile collection